 The photographs presented in this book - almost 100 - were taken between 1984 and 2023.
 The journey through the book is like taking a stroll: starting on the banks of the Thames, we discover the vernacular architecture of the 1980s; their demolition a few years later; followed by more recent architecture.
 We follow the transformations brought about by construction for the Olympic Games; then, the deserted streets during lockdown; ending on the banks of the Thames, almost at its mouth.
 One-offs, here and there, intersperse these main themes.

 Texts and leaflets are included in the book.
-The author recounts his career with a certain ease that reminds us, his publishers, of his oratorical skills: the depictions are very visual, and anecdotes are related side-by-side with his most profound thoughts..
+The author recounts his career with a certain ease: the depictions are very visual, and anecdotes are related side-by-side with his most profound thoughts.

 Press